BIG-IP Controller¶

 Note: For additional BGP configuration parameters, refer to the BGP Overview guide.

-To set TMM’s default gateway using either BGP or the F5BigNetStaticroute Custom Resource (CR), set the
+Set the TMM default Gateway either using BGP or the F5BigNetStaticroute Custom Resource (CR) and perform the following:

 add_k8s_routes